 Many thousands of years ago, people began to build civilizations all around the world.
 There were a total of six different civilizations that started from scratch—that is, they started without anyone teaching them how to do the many things that people living in civilizations do.
 You already learned about the ones in Mesopotamia and Egypt.
 But this one started far away from those others, clear on the other side of the world, on the western coast of South America in what is now Peru.
 This ancient civilization formed near the Andes Mountains, so it is known as the Andean civilization (p.
 102).

 The History Hops are written as if the child reading or hearing the story is traveling back through time to interact with a person from that era.
-History Hops focus more narrowly on a particular aspect, event, or person of a culture or historical period such as the high priestess Enheduanna of the Akkadian Empire, the embalmer of the Pharaoh Tutankhamun in ancient Egypt, and potters and weavers in the Andean civilization (in Early Times).
+History Hops focus more narrowly on a particular aspect, event, or person of a culture or historical period, such as the high priestess Enheduanna of the Akkadian Empire, the embalmer of the Pharaoh Tutankhamun in ancient Egypt, and potters and weavers in the Andean civilization (from stories in Early Times).
 These fictional stories usually begin with the child suddenly finding him or herself in a strange place, observing life in that historical era.
 At some point in most of the History Hops, the child has a conversation with a person of that era.
 The author grants the time-traveling child the ability to both read and understand the language of the people of that era so that they glean historical and cultural information from both conversations and observations in their time-travel surroundings.

-This two-part approach allows the authors to include more information than other history series that rely heavily almost exclusively on a story-telling approach—series such as The Story of the World by Susan Wise Bauer, The World’s Story by Angelo O’Dell, or the Simply Charlotte Mason history series by Sonya Schafer.
+This two-part approach allows the authors to include more information than other history series that rely almost exclusively on a story-telling approach—series such as The Story of the World by Susan Wise Bauer, The World’s Story by Angelo O’Dell, or the Simply Charlotte Mason history series by Sonya Schafer.
 Because the History Quest core texts are so content rich, they are suitable for reading by fifth and sixth graders as well.

 Even with the two-part approach, the core texts do not cover all important historical events.
 They are necessarily selective, and this is especially true for History Quest: Middle Times.
 This text covers more than a thousand years of history and it highlights civilizations from around the world at their highest points.
-Among the countries, empires, and civilizations featured in this text are Islam under the Abbasid Caliphate, the Byzantine Empire, Western Europe (highlights from a few significant places and times), China, the Pueblo and Cahokia civilizations in North America, the Mongol Empire, Japan, the Khmer Empire, Zimbabwe, Ethiopia, Polynesia, Mali, India, the Aztec and Incan civilizations, Russia, and the Ottoman Empire.
+Among the countries, empires, and civilizations featured in this text are the Byzantine Empire, Islam under the Abbasid Caliphate, western Europe (highlights from a few significant places and times), China, the Pueblo and Cahokia civilizations in North America, the Mongol Empire, Japan, the Khmer Empire, Zimbabwe, Ethiopia, Polynesia, Mali, India, the Aztec and Incan civilizations, Russia, and the Ottoman Empire.
 Obviously, there is not space with the core text to relate the entire history of each of these, so the information focuses on a limited time span.
 The historical information focuses primarily on the most positive and impressive developments of each civilization although the text also covers topics such as the difficult life of medieval serfs, the bubonic plague, the Crusades, and the conquests of Genghis Khan.

 Approximately the first 200 pages of each study guide provide the lesson plans and instructions.
 The next 75 or so pages are for students to use as they create a History Travel Log in their own three-ring binder.